PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/fundamentals/07-the-app-class/+page.md

 ## Creating the Start Page
-When the user starts your Bagawork app, the method named `createStartPage()` will be called in your app class.
+When the user starts your Bagawork app, the method named `createStartPage()` will be called in your `App` class.
 In this method, you should return back the page that should be shown to the user directly when the app starts.

 ::: tip Example

 Example showing a Bagawork app consisting of two pages, and how the app class tells the computer that the page named `FirstPage` should be shown to the user when the app starts.

-::bagawork-project[link&code=MyApp-FirstPage-SecondPage&baga=eNq1ksFKxDAQhl8lzqmFIFVZxdz04OJBENuDYheabadusduEZoq7lL67SWu7dJH1JKRkZsL88+drWpBag2ghVRmCgLSUxrCn/Z3WDHeEVWaYjdu4isl9aY2SMCRZ07P8QM8fTqhGauqKPRS16Q9ctRuaOug45KrMsDYg3lsoMhAXHCq5dRN7LeCg8twgvYIIxvjNxt2Kg7Z6s85B7HFIZsan+ZN5lxy5XzbFse8X9WW8oRJTqGWKfMwiq+Ql0aYwzC7aIMvdEOZcnSU+/73rviFSlZcsFSPVdxlMVZX1bYl/7jYv7EvO4Sjjz7hx2IG4DCyQPYirIOj4gGBxCsFB9D8ZzG7zN4O1TD9HEAd8I4fpr53AsLi9+cFwPb6JCLe6tHdxb2PVfQMXlPrV]
+::bagawork-project[link&app&code=MyApp-FirstPage-SecondPage&baga=eNq9klFLwzAQx79KvKcWwqjKFPOmDw4fBHF7UJywmF5dsUtCcsON0u9u0q4bHTJ8EtrmLsf/7p9fU4O0FkQNyuQIAlQlvWeP21trGW4Ide5ZiOu5nlN8lUNJOCXp6El+YpJ2FXJIa6fZfel8W4i7TSdqoOFQmCpH50G81VDmIM45aLmKE9tewMEUhUd6AZH18WuIm3cONvQbKLtmD10yML6fvzcfkyP3k3V57PvZfPuRWpZV7lAnXWlOUysV8j6bhZYjCp9kMVuWnoWHlsiKOJJFj2eLlP8uvVsTGb0TTwwj00o9KqPzVrtIR3FJpu1WNN33SgcoOWxAXGSB0RbEZZY1vKMyPkXl0PT/sAzO9kcsH1J99WwOWHs0+397gsz45npH5qq/OTNc2SocL96g9+YHEXYJng==]

 :::